unraid/docs/docs/legacy/Articles/upgrading-to-unraid-6.md

 1. Boot your server up and login to the web interface
 2. Click the *Plugins* tab
 3. Click the *Check for Updates* button
-4. Click the "Update" button next to unRAID Server OS
+4. Click the "Update" button next to Unraid Server OS
 5. Once the upgrade is complete, reboot your server for it to take affect